-We might be tempted to complain that, “sure being productive work was great for Adam and Eve, before sin brought the curse, and curse brought thistles and thorns to our work!”
+We might be tempted to complain that, “sure being productive at work was great for Adam and Eve, before sin brought the curse with its thistles and thorns!”
 And that’s true, just keep reading on to Genesis chapter 3.
 But though man’s sin brought the curse and made work more toilsome, nevertheless, we are tasked with continuing to be productive in our labors.
 In fact, the curse makes productivity more necessary.

 When God cursed the ground, and made work toilsome and frustrating.
 “By the sweat of your face you shall eat bread,” (Genesis 3:19a).
 This is one of the reasons we even need to give focused attention to productivity in our work.
 Daily, as we work we are fighting to hold back the tides of chaos and entropy.
 With the machete of wisdom we must hack through thickets of thistles and thorns which ever creep up to entangle our work.